jafingerhut/cljol/README.md

 1097 references between them
 29480 bytes total in all objects no cycles
-1 weakly connected components found in 21.342081 msec number of nodes in all weakly connected components, from most to fewest nodes:
+1 weakly connected components found in: 19.503015 msec, 0 gc-count, 0 gc-time-msec
+number of nodes in all weakly connected components, from most to fewest nodes:
 (1067)
-The scc-graph has 1067 nodes and 1097 edges, taking 123.034738 msec to calculate.
+The scc-graph has 1067 nodes and 1097 edges, took: 24.689886 msec, 0 gc-count, 0 gc-time-msec
 The largest size strongly connected components, at most 10:
 (1 1 1 1 1 1 1 1 1 1)
 number of objects of each size in bytes: